Professor Caron Beaton-Wells

 Dr Beaton-Wells teaches Competition Law in the Melbourne Juris Doctor program and is the Director of a substantial masters program in competition law, in which she has co-teaches the subject, Cartels, with Senior Fellow Brent Fisse and previously the subject, Enforcing Competition and Consumer Law, with Professor Christine Parker.
 She is a regular speaker at competition law conferences and is often called upon to comment in the media on competition law issues.
 She is also the Director of the University of Melbourne Competition Law & Economics Network, the flagship event for which is the Annual Baxt Public Lecture in Competition Law.

 Dr Beaton-Wells is an inaugural member of the Academic Board of the Asian Competition Law and Economics Centre in Hong Kong.
 She is also a member of the International Advisory Board of the Loyola Chicago Consumer Antitrust Institute, a member of the Executive Board of the Academic Society for Competition Law, and the Australian news correspondent for the European Competition Law Review.
-She is on the editorial board for the Journal of Antitrust Enforcement (Oxford University Press) and the New Journal of European Criminal Law (Intersentia).
+She is on the editorial board for the Journal of Antitrust Enforcement (Oxford University Press) and the New Journal of European Criminal Law (Intersentia) and the Academic Steering Committee for the Concurrences Journal Antitrust Writing Awards in 2014.

 Dr Beaton-Wells has acted as a consultant or advisor to the International Competition Network, the Organisation for Economic Cooperation and Development, the Association of Southeast Asian Nations, the New Zealand government and the Small States Network for Economic Development and is the focal point for the Melbourne Law School's membership of UNCTAD's Research Partnership Platform.
 She has been a Visiting Fellow at the University of Oxford Centre for Competition Law & Policy and St John's College.